SirRandoo/ttk-docs/docs/_core_addons/toolkitresearch.md

 ---

 {{ page.title }} is an addon for
-{% workshop id: site.mods.core.id, name: site.data.mods.core.name %}.
+{% workshop id: site.data.mods.core.id, name: site.data.mods.core.name %}.
 This addon
 creates polls when you don't have an active research project.
 The options presented will are weighted a bit so modded content, and simple researches, are prioritized over other research options.